-16.2.4 Aggregate STAT lines and produce aggregated statistics
+16.2.4 Aggregate STAT Lines and Produce Aggregated Statistics

 The Stat-Analysis "aggregate-stat" job aggregates multiple STAT lines of the same type together and produces relevant statistics from the aggregated line.
 This may be done in the same manner listed above in Section 16.2.3.
 However, rather than writing out the aggregated STAT line itself, the relevant statistics generated from that aggregated line are provided in the output.
 Specifically, if a contingency table line type (FHO, CTC, PCT, MCTC, or NBRCTC) has been aggregated, contingency table statistics (CTS, ECLV, PSTD, MCTS, or NBRCTS) line types can be computed.
 If a partial sums line type (SL1L2 or SAL1L2) has been aggregated, the continuous statistics (CNT) line type can be computed.
-If a vector partial sums line type (VL1L2 or VAL1L2) has been aggregated, the vector continuous statistics (VCNT) line type can be computed.
-For ensembles, the ORANK line type can be accumulated into ECNT, RPS, RHIST, PHIST, RELP, or SSVAR output.
+If a vector partial sums line type (VL1L2 or VAL1L2) has been aggregated, the vector continuous statistics (VCNT) line type can be accumulated into ECNT, RPS, RHIST, PHIST, RELP, or SSVAR output.
 If a SEEPS matched pair line type (SEEPS\MPR) has been aggregated, may output line types (FHO, CTC, CTS, CNT, MCTC, MCTS, SL1L2, SAL1L2, VL1L2, VCNT, WDIR, PCT, PSTD, PJC, PRC, or ECLV) can be computed.
 Multiple output line types may be specified for each "aggregate-stat" job, as long as each output is derivable from the input.